Samukat/Data3001G2/README.md

 ﻿# ApexRacing

-A data-driven analysis of telemetry-based performance in F1 simulation racing, investigating optimal behavioural car metrics through Turns 1 and 2 of Melbourne Albert Park circuit.
+**A data-driven analysis of telemetry-based performance in F1 simulation racing, investigating optimal behavioural car metrics through Turns 1 and 2 of Melbourne Albert Park circuit.**

-_A short sentence capturing what the project is about_

 ---